davidsneighbour/kollitsch.dev/content/components/hugo-head/index.md

 homepage = "website"
 ```

-If you are using [`hugo-humans`](https://github.com/davidsneighbour/hugo-humans) then it will integrate the [required header tags](https://github.com/davidsneighbour/hugo-humans) automatically for you.
-Don't forget to individually [configure the module](https://github.com/davidsneighbour/hugo-humans#configuration) in your configuration.
-If you are using [`hugo-publisher`](https://github.com/davidsneighbour/hugo-publisher) then it will integrate the [required header tags](https://github.com/davidsneighbour/hugo-publisher) automatically for you.
-Don't forget to individually [configure the module](https://github.com/davidsneighbour/hugo-publisher#configuration) in your configuration.
+If you are using [`hugo-humans`](https://github.com/davidsneighbour/hugo-humans) or [`hugo-publisher`](https://github.com/davidsneighbour/hugo-publisher) then `hugo-head` will integrate these header tags in additon to these modules features automatically for you after you configure the module.

 ## Stylesheets

 `hugo-head` adds a simple stylesheet pipeline to your website.
-It expects a SCSS entry point in `assets/scss/style.scss` or any other configured entry point.
+It expects an entry point in `assets/scss/style.scss` or any other configured file in `assets`.

 ```toml
 [dnb.head.styles]
 entrypoint = "scss/theme.scss"
 ```

-### Stylesheet with SCSS via PostCSS

-To be written.
+Configuration for GoHugo's SASS/SCSS processing can be piped through via the configuration.
+The available options for the compilation of SCSS can be found in [GoHugo's documentation](https://gohugo.io/hugo-pipes/scss-sass/#options).

 ```toml
 [dnb.head.styles]